jillesvangurp/jsonj/README.md

 Version 2 is Java 8 specific and provides integration with the new Streams api.

+## Would JsonJ make sense in other languages?

+It depends.
+Given that support for json data structures is native in python, ruby, and javascript, you would expect you won't need it.
+Yet a lot of the more advanced stuff in jsonj would be kind of nice to have still.
+For example, `s=object['f']['o']['o']` in Ruby can fail if element 'f' does not exist where as `object.getString("f","o","o")` won't throw an exception in that case.
+Given that, why not have something like `s=object['f','o','o']` that fails in a similarly graceful way?

 ## I found a bug, what should I do

-File a bug on this github project, or just mail/im me directly.
+File a bug on this github project, or just email/im me directly.
 Either way, if I agree something is broken, I will fix it.
 Alternatively, feel free to clone & own.
 That’s what github is all about.

 ## How to build JsonJ